John Eric Baugher

 As a young man, John turned to end-of-life caregiving following the loss of his mother to murder.
 John’s writing and teaching weave together insights wrested from the depths of his own grief with those of individuals of diverse backgrounds and life situations.
 In illuminating how his own struggles and transformation are mirrored in those of individuals who themselves are behind bars for murder, John points to more universal processes of compassion development and healing in the human journey with suffering and mortality.
 In all his work, John seeks to lift up the dignity of all, affirming that we each have the spiritual capacity to face the suffering of this life with courage and compassion, and to be transformed in the process.

 John has been a transformative educator for more than two decades teaching at colleges and universities in the United States, Germany, and in a state prison.
 He has also given numerous invited talks and workshops at universities, religious institutions, and health care organizations in the United States, Mexico, Germany, and Austria.
 John’s work has been supported by grants from the National Science Foundation and the National Endowment for the Humanities.
-His teaching draws on best practices in contemporary learning theory and research.
-His innovative approach integrates the principles and practices of contemplative caregiving in healthcare, education, and leadership contexts.

 Explore John’s workshops and public speaking.